sap-contributions/storage-cli/README.md

 # Storage CLI
-This repository consolidates five independent blob-storage CLIs, one per provider, into a single codebase.
-Each provider has its own dedicated directory (azurebs/, s3/, gcs/, alioss/, dav/), containing an independent main package and implementation.
-The tools are intentionally maintained as separate binaries, preserving each provider’s native SDK, command-line flags, and operational semantics.
-Each CLI exposes similar high-level operations (e.g., put, get, delete).
+A unified command-line tool for interacting with multiple cloud storage providers through a single binary.
+The CLI supports five blob-storage providers (Azure Blob Storage, AWS S3, Google Cloud Storage, Alibaba Cloud OSS, and WebDAV), each with its own client implementation while sharing a common command interface.

+**Note:** This CLI works with existing storage resources (buckets, containers, etc.) that are already created and configured in your cloud provider.
+The storage bucket/container name and credentials must be specified in the provider-specific configuration file.

 Key points

-- Each provider builds independently.

-- Client setup, config, and options are contained within the provider’s folder.
+- Single binary with provider selection via `-s` flag.

+- Each provider has its own directory (azurebs/, s3/, gcs/, alioss/, dav/) containing client implementations and configurations.

-- All tools support the same core commands (such as put, get, and delete) for a familiar workflow, while each provider defines its own flags, parameters, and execution flow that align with its native SDK and terminology.
+- All providers support the same core commands (put, get, delete, exists, list, copy, etc.).

-- Central issue tracking, shared CI, and aligned release process without merging implementations.
+- Provider-specific configurations are passed via JSON config files.

 ## Providers